Unable to send funds to a friend who has an account at a different bank?

 In most cases, sending funds to the wrong account gets refunded the next day with the narration of an invalid account number.

-But sometimes, the account you have given happens to be an existing account.
-The funds may not get back but in this case, you have to raise a written request to reverse the transaction.
+But sometimes, the account you have given happens to be an existing one.
+The funds may not get returned, but in this case, you have to raise a written request to reverse the transaction.

-In which you may have to provide the indemnity bonds of the amount involved in the transaction.
+In this case, you may have to provide indemnity bonds for the amount involved in the transaction.

 Approach your banks to find out the issues.